Meath county football team: 2010

-Dublin dominance: 2011–
+2011–present: Dublin dominance

 Meath's 2011 Leinster SFC campaign began and ended with a quarter-final defeat to Kildare, a repeat fixture from the same stage of the previous year's competition.
 Meath entered the 2011 All-Ireland SFC qualifiers, defeating Louth by nine points (5–8 – 2–8) in Round 1 at Breffni Park in Cavan.
 A single-point victory over Galway in Round 2 set up a second championship meeting of the season with Kildare in Round 3, at which stage Meath's campaign ended in a 2–11 to 0–14 defeat.

 The 2012 National Football League began with Meath, despite a good start, being relegated to Division 3 after a home loss to Louth.
 Soon after this, McEnaney's position as Meath manager came into question.
 Despite many voting to axe him he survived the vote after clubs opted for him to stay.
 Meath's 2012 Leinster SFC campaign began in the preliminary round, against Wicklow at a sunny and hot Dr Cullen Park on 27 May.
 Wicklow had a 0–5 to 0–0 after 14 minutes.
 However, Meath rallied and outscored Wicklow by 0–16 to 0–11, advancing to play Carlow in the Leinster SFC quarter-final.
 Carlow took the lead just before half-time.
 Just as Meath seemed to have won the game, JJ Smith of Carlow hit a late goal to force a replay.
 Meath's performance in the replay was much improved, with a 2–21 to 1–9 result setting up a Leinster SFC semi-final against Kildare.
 Meath advanced to the Leinster SFC final, meeting Dublin in the decider for the first time since 2001.
 Dublin began the better, Meath then brought the score level, but Dublin narrowly won the game by 2–11 to 1–11.
 Meath faced Laois in a rain soaked O'Connor Park, with Laois winning by 1–15 to 1–12.
 McEnaney subsequently resigned as Meath manager.
 In October 2012, Mick O'Dowd was confirmed as his successor.